The Healthcare Communitys Project to C-U-R-E Health Information

 As the founders of this community-based effort, we’re interested in, actively involved in, and passionate about healthcare, health information technology and health information exchange.
 Steven is a medical doctor and a highly regarded medical informaticist.
 Bob is a health information strategist, consultant, and award winning author.
 Individually, and as a team, we know a fair amount about the fields in which we operate.
 We know that information technology, properly designed and applied, can have an extraordinarily positive impact on health and wellness care.
 In that regard, we're very optimistic.

 But, we’re also very concerned.

 Until now the larger healthcare community has, rightly so, focused on providing healthcare.
 It has primarily relied on various agencies of the federal government (CMS, ONC, AHRQ, NIST, etc.) and the legions of health IT vendors to specify and deliver the kind of health IT systems we need.
 There have been some great successes.
 Unfortunately, those successes have been few and far between and the healthcare community finds itself with hundreds, even thousands, of different IT systems that simply do not measure up to our expectations.
 And, because our fellow community members are the intended users of those systems, that's a problem.
-A problem the community has to face.
+A problem the community must face.

 We believe a new approach is needed.
 It's time to embark on a new path.

 Our research results led to insight, then to action.

-If you know of others in the healthcare community that might be interested in our efforts, we invite you to let them know about The CURE Project.
+If you know of others in the healthcare community that might be interested in this effort, we invite you to let them know about The CURE Project.
 You can do both by clicking on the appropriate menu link on the left of this page and filling in the online forms.